lappd-daq/acdc-daq/README.md

 ```
 **Parameters**
 1. board - The ADC board to show output for
-2. num_events - The number of triggered events to show
+2. num_events - The number of triggered events to show.
+If you want to show a continuous output until manualy stopped
+(ctrl-c) set num_events to a value less than 0 (e.g. -1)
 3. trigger_mode - 0 for software triggering, 1 for hardware triggering
 4. (optional) channel - If set, will plot the given channel and the 5 after it.
 For example,
 if channel is 10, channels 10-14 will be plotted.
 If the channel provided is